 Developmental Complications from CDH

-The intestines also may not develop properly, especially if they are not receiving enough blood supply while they are developing.
-A good blood supply is necessary for the intestines to develop correctly, and to be healthy and function properly.
+The intestines may also not develop properly if they do not receive enough blood while growing.
+A good blood supply is necessary for intestines to develop correctly, be healthy and function properly.